Me And My Uncle

 One of them cowboys, he starts to draw

-And I shot him down, lord he never saw
+And I shot him down, Lord, he never saw

 In the confusion, my uncle grabbed the gold

-And we high tailed it down to Mexico
+And we hightail it down to Mexico

-I love those cowboys, I love their gold
+Now I love those cowboys, I love their gold

-I loved my uncle, god rest his soul
+Love my uncle, God rest his soul

 Taught me good, Lord, taught me all I know

-Taught me so well, I grabbed that gold
+Taught me so well, that I grabbed that gold

-By the side of the road Writer/s: John Phillips
+I left his dead ass there by the side of the road, yeah Writer/s: John Phillips

 Publisher: Spirit Music Group